Protect yourself, protect others, and rep your favorite outdoor brand at the same time with these face masks.

 Face Masks for Sale by Outdoor Brands

 - Black Diamond Mask ($13): For each one sold, Black Diamond will donate a mask to a healthcare worker.
+These are a standard 2-layer cotton cloth mask, made in the USA.

 - Cotopaxi Do Good Face Masks ($13): These cloth masks are washable and reversible.
 They come in 10 color combinations.
+One mask is donated for each purchased.

 - Kitsbow Cycling Reusable Face Mask ($25): Kitsbow’s take on a protective face mask is both reusable and washable, and it has a HEPA filter pocket.
 The masks are made from upcycled solid and plaid fabrics.
 And although $25 is a bit steep, the price includes free shipping.